pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 ```

+> Note that we used the `img` setter method within `__init__` to validate the
+> initial `inimg` that was passed in during creation.

-Property setters are a nice way to add validation logic when an attribute is
+Property setters are a nice way to add validation logic for when an attribute
-assigned a value.
-We are doing this in the above example, by making sure that
+is assigned a value.
+In this example, an error will be raised if the new input
-the new input is a NIFTI image:
+is not a NIFTI image.

 ```